 check my soundcloud. click that cloud like link above or watch the youtube videos below.
 Enjoy!

-As we close out our 12 rotation around the sun we decided to celebrate in 2 parts.
+NOV17PARTYAs we close out our 12 rotation around the sun we decided to celebrate in 2 parts.
 First show is Nov 3 w/ Low Down Brass band from Chicago and the second is Nov 17 with El Dusty and Dos Santos.
 Click on the images below for links.

 THIS SHOW WILL COST MORE THAN $7000 to put together.
 Why?

-The band is flying from Peru to Pittsburgh.
 We have hotels, food, equipment rentals, sound, venue, and more to pay for.

 You can pay $15 to enter.
 But I’m asking that if you can donate more please do.
 We don’t want to make a profit on this show.
 We don’t want to lose money either.